Ultimaker/Ultimaker.com-designsystem/src/js/components/organisms/content-general/stories/content-general.md

 ## Photography guidelines

-Photography of the condtent general image should be in the highest dimensions per breakpoint.
+Photography of the content general image should be in the highest dimensions per breakpoint.

 ### Sizes full width image:
 - 400 px × 400 px *(small screens)*